brunolange/artifax/README.md

 ```

-Targeted builds only evaluate depencies for the target node and the target node itself.
+Targeted builds only evaluate dependencies for the target node and the target node itself.
 Any other nodes in the computation graph do not get evaluated.

 ```python